LoveNui/EMR-AWS-APACHE-SPARK/EMR-SOP.md

 16. Choose Upload.

 You've successfully uploaded files to your bucket.
 Note: The maximum size of a file that you can upload by using the Amazon S3 console is 160 GB.
-To upload a file larger than 160 GB, use the AWS CLI, AWS SDK, or Amazon S3 REST API.
+To upload a file larger than 160 GB, use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), AWS SDK, or Amazon S3 REST API.

 ## Step 2: PySpark script for EMR

-1. Copy the example code below into a new file in your editor of choice.
+1. Copy the example code below into a new file in your editor of choice as save as analysis.py or you can find the file in the [python-pandas](/python-pyspark) folder named [analysis.py](/python-pyspark/analysis.py)

 ```python